Winston-Lin/dziganto.github.io/_posts/2018-1-22-Caesar-Cipher.md

 The outer circle represents plaintext letters while the inner circle represents the ciphertext equivalent.

 Hopefully you can see right away why this particular cipher is very easy to crack.
-It includes capitalization and the words are clearly split.
-By converting all the text to lowercase and removing all spaces, we can make it a bit more difficult.
-But that barely increases the challenge.
+Just mapping the plaintext to ciphertext while maintaining word lengths and spaces makes the process fairly easy.
+By converting all the text to lowercase and removing all spaces, we can make it a bit more challenging.
+But just barely.
 There are only 25 different ways to shift the letters, which means a brute force attack is trivial.

 Let's see what this looks like in code.